Naveen3251/Linarc-sql_LLM/README.md

 5. Find the number of closed leads by each business segment.

 These queries should serve as a comprehensive set of test cases to validate the accuracy and effectiveness of the SQL query generator.

-"Get the average product dimensions for each category."
-Advanced Analysis:

-"Which sellers have the highest total freight cost for their products?"
-"Find the average delivery time for each product category."
-"Get the number of orders by month in 2023."
-"List all orders where the estimated delivery date was earlier than the actual delivery date."
-"Find the number of closed leads by each business segment."